EternalBlueFlame/EternalMediaBar/README.md

 </hr>
 <hr>
 <strong>RC2.5 Plans:</strong>
--	if you plugin a controller, bluetooth headset, or HDMI it will automatically change to the approporate menu.
 -	finish the Lunar Tales icon theme, and it's invert theme.
 -	add manufacturer themes (using HTC/Samgsung/Sony/etc apps).
--	apps fade out and back in when changing categories.
 -	custom wallpaper for selected app from file, if file exists (use an async task).
 -	listview scroll snapping.
 -	extra settings: